michaeljsmalley/BambuVideoStream/README.md

+# Features
+* BambuVideoSteam automatically adds the required Sources (text labels and dynamic sensor values) to OBS via WebSockets.
+This is a double-edged sword.
+It requires you have a scene called BambuStream with no Sources configured inside it.
+Only then can you run this script and generate the Sources.
+* BambuVideoSteam automatically stops your OBS broadcast as soon as the print ends.
+I learned this through playing with it and realizing I no longer had to stop my broadcasts.
+Some might find this annoying, I actually thought it was kind of neat, but ideally this is something that would be baked into an options menu in future versions.

 # Prerequisites
 If you are missing any of the following pieces of software, none of this will work:
  * [Orca Slicer](https://github.com/SoftFever/OrcaSlicer/releases) or [Bambu Studio](https://bambulab.com/en/download/studio) (In the below instructions, `pathToSDP` changes depending on which of these you choose)